Cancer Research UK logo.

 When you might have chemotherapy for thyroid cancer

-Chemotherapy is not usually used to treat thyroid cancer.
-You might have this treatment for a type of thyroid cancer called anaplastic thyroid cancer.
+Doctors don't often use chemotherapy to treat thyroid cancer.
+But you might have this treatment for a type of thyroid cancer called anaplastic thyroid cancer.

 You might also have chemotherapy as part of a clinical trial.